 This site hosts Keith Bontrager's fitting article debunking the "Myth of K.O.P.S." which is well worth reading.

 Noted frame builder Bill Boston's Fit Pages go into considerable detail, and he offers frame fitting software (Wintel only, unfortunately)

 One of the first manufacturers to use "mountain-bike" style stems on road bikes was Klein, and Gary Klein has an article on frame sizing which is well worth a look.

 Peter White, of Peter White Cycles, has an excellent article on frame sizing too.

-The Quintana Roo Website had an article with suggestions on fitting for triathletes/time-trialists using ærobars and a forward position--unfortunately this link has been broken by their Webmaster.
+The Quintana Roo Website had an article with suggestions on fitting for triathletes/time-trialists using ærobars and a forward position-- still available in the Internet Archive.

 The Colorado Cyclist Website also has an article on bicycle fitting.

 Edward C. Zimmerman frame fitting site with online calculations.